BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab5.md

 ## Merit Criteria

 ### M1: Firewall Installation and Basic Configuration
-Implement your rules on the `Lab-5-Internal-1` machine.
+Implement your rules on the `Lab-5-website` machine.
 Consider the order the rules will need to be in to be effective.
-1. Allow all incoming traffic on the `192.168.0.0/16` network that has the destination ports for `SSH`, `FTP`, `HTTP`, and `HTTPS` traffic.
+1. Allow all incoming traffic on the `192.168.0.0/16` network that has the destination ports for `SSH`, `HTTP`, and `HTTPS` traffic.
 1. Ensure that the correct transport layer protocol is applied to the rules as well.
 If the service is only used over `TCP` then `UDP` should not be allowed and vice versa.
 1. Block traffic from `192.168.X.15` that is website traffic
 1. Block traffic from `192.168.100.0/24` that is SSH traffic
-1. Allow only `DNS` traffic from `Lab-5-Internal-1` to `Lab-5-Internal-2`
+1. Allow only `DNS` traffic from `Lab-5-website` to `Lab-5-dns`

 ### M2: Securing Incoming and Outgoing Traffic